bradsec/autobrew/README.md

 ## mac-brewski.sh

-Purpose:
+Description:

-Install MacOS package manager Homebrew (https://brew.sh) if not already installed.
+Shell script to automate the installation of MacOS package manager Homebrew (https://brew.sh) and a custom list of terminal and GUI packages/applications.

-Use Homebrew to automate install of terminal and GUI packages.
+**Usage**

-Clone, edit to customise packages etc. and run manually.
+Clone, edit to the script customise packages etc. and run manually.
 Or use the curl command shown below.

 [ Tested February 2020 MacOS Catalina ]